Equal Opportunities Commission (Hong Kong)

 The Equal Opportunities Commission (EOC) is a public body in Hong Kong that investigates discrimination complaints and promotes equality.
 It was created in 1996 as the city's first semi-governmental agency focused on sex discrimination.
 Its scope has since been expanded to include protecting groups based on race, disability, and family status.
+The commission was founded after Legislative Councillor Anna Wu tabled the Equal Opportunities Bill in 1994.

 History

 Background

 In the early 1990s, women in Hong Kong were not protected against sex discrimination or sexual harassment, because courts could not directly enforce human rights convention that included the right to equality.
 The median wage of women in 1994 was about a third lower than that of men, and classified advertisements often limited senior positions in the private sector to men and low-paying jobs only sought female applicants.

 The Hong Kong government has had a history of opposing anti-discrimination legislation.
-When the United Kingdom ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1986, the treaty also applied to other British dependent territories.
-However, the Hong Kong government requested CEDAW to not be extended to the city until it could assess its effect.
+When the United Kingdom ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1986, the treaty also applied to other British Dependent Territories.
+However, the Hong Kong government requested that CEDAW to not be applied to the city until it could assess its effect.
 It said that ratifying CEDAW might cause "significant economic and social consequences", and specifically, that CEDAW and anti-discrimination laws would harm Hong Kong's laissez-faire market and traditional Chinese customs that treat men and women differently.

 In the 1990s, the Hong Kong government was increasingly pressured to address equality and human rights.
 During the 1991 legislative election, which produced Hong Kong's first directly elected lawmakers, women's groups pressed candidates into acknowledging discrimination against women.
 As a result, the 1991 Legislative Council asserted more pressure on the executive than its predecessors.
-In November 1991, Legislative Councillor Emily Lau helped form an ad-hoc group in the legislature to study women's issues.
+In November 1991, Legislative Councillor Emily Lau helped form an ad hoc group in the legislature to study women's issues.
 In March 1992, an inter-departmental working group on sex discrimination was created to advise the government on whether to extend CEDAW to Hong Kong.
 On 16 December 1992, Lau introduced a bill that urged the Hong Kong government to support the application of CEDAW.
 The government opposed the bill, but it was nonetheless passed after all but the three ex-officio members voted in its favour.

 Emily Lau at a demonstration in 2014.

 The Hong Kong government did not act on the bill immediately and maintained that the public must be consulted first.
 After nine months of preparation, it issued the Green Paper on Equal Opportunities for Women and Men in August 1993.
 Legal scholar Carole Petersen said the government had understated discrimination against women in the green paper.
 By the end of the public consultation, Secretary for Home Affairs Michael Suen said that "[it] would be difficult for [the government] to come up with credible arguments not to extend CEDAW".